fsjames/FeliciaTalksTech-Academy/README.md

 # FeliciaTalksTech-Academy
-This repo is used to document all of my learnings
+This repo is used to document all of my learnings.
+Please see the wiki page for all of the documentation !